JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 With this fix, we're much closer to matching the reference.

+TODO: Screenshot comparisons with/without fix

 ## DI Resampling

 One of the problems I wasn't able to solve in Bevy 0.17 was ReSTIR DI correlations introducing artifacts when denoising with DLSS-RR.

+TODO: Screenshot of DLSS-RR artifacts

 For ReSTIR GI, I was able to solve this with permutation sampling during temporal reuse.
 But for ReSTIR DI, trying to use permutation sampling lead to artifacts on shadow penumbras due to the way I was doing visibility reuse.

+TODO: Screenshot of artifacts

 I played with resampling ordering a bit more this cycle, and was able to come up with a solution.